by Susan Flantzer

 Not many people remember Princess Charlotte of Wales, but I think it is important that she be remembered and that it is understood how her death affected the British succession.

-Within a short time, the three new Duchesses, along with Frederica, wife of Ernest, Duke of Cumberland, became pregnant.
+Within a short time, the three new Duchesses, along with Frederica, wife of the fifth son Ernest, Duke of Cumberland, became pregnant.
 Augusta gave birth to a son on March 26, 1819; Adelaide had a daughter the following day.
 Victoire produced a daughter on May 24, 1819 and three days later Frederica had a boy.
-Adelaide’s daughter would have been the heir but she died in infancy.
+Adelaide’s daughter would have been the heir but the little princess died in infancy.
 The child of the next Royal Duke in seniority stood to inherit the throne.
-This was Alexandrina Victoria, daughter of Edward, Duke of Kent and Victoire.
+This was Alexandrina Victoria, daughter of Edward, Duke of Kent and Victoire of Saxe-Coburg-Saafeld.
 The baby stood fifth in line to the throne after her uncles George, Frederick and William, and her father.